-The innovative mindset of Design Thinking uses methods and tools from the field of design as well as ethnography to understand the latent needs, desires and wishes of tomorrow's customers.
-This human-centered approach is combined with the perspective of technological feasibility (how can ideas be technically implemented?) and economic sustainability (how can new business models look like?).
+Design Thinking is an innovative approach of thinking and doing to solve complex problems with a designerly mindset.
+Methods and tools from the field of design as well as ethnography to understand the latent needs, desires and wishes of tomorrow's user, customers, human beings.
+This human-centered approach is combined with the perspective of technological feasibility (how can ideas be technically implemented?) and business viability (how can new business models look like?).

 We are offering two introductory courses: "From Inspiration to Ideas" (March) and "Bring Ideas to Life" (September).

-"From Inspiration to Ideas" – The starting point of the GDTW in March is a Design Thinking challenge from a project partner with an entrepreneurial and/or social concern.
+"From Inspiration to Ideas" – The starting point of the GDTW in March 2018 is a Design Thinking challenge from a project partner from the business, social or non-profit sector.
 We are focusing on empathy: to better understand users’ in their context and to explore and identify their latent needs, requirements and wishes.
 As a start, potential fields of opportunity are identified and described from a user perspective.
-Designing and testing new ideas and solutions through prototypes are also addressed.
+Designing and testing new ideas and solutions through prototyping and iterating are also addressed.

-The next GDTW "From Inspiration to Ideas" will take place in March 2018.
-All information about the prerequisites for enrollment / admission, ECTS points etc. can be found here (in German).
-External applicants should send an email to office-dschool(at)hpi.de for further inquiries about the application process.
+All information about the prerequisites for enrollment / admission, ECTS points etc. for participants from the HPI can be found here (in German).

 External participants are invited for application/participation as well.
 Interested external participants can apply via our online plattform until 31 July 2018.